 CBSET will be exhibiting in booth 2017.
 Please contact us if you would like to meet up in San Diego.

-CBSET and CILcare are hosting a Continuing Education Course entitled "Best Practices for Successfully Assessing Ototoxicity in Drug Development" on Sunday, March 27th, at 1:15 PM (PST).
+CBSET and our partner CILcare will be hosting a Continuing Education Course: "Best Practices for Successfully Assessing Ototoxicity in Drug Development" on Sunday, March 27th, at 1:15 PM (PST).

 Hearing loss is a major global health issue affecting 1.5 billion people worldwide.
 Prevalence is increasing dramatically: in 2050, one in four people will have some hearing impairment.
 Acquired hearing loss is attributed to different environmental factors, including aging, noise exposure, and intake of ototoxic medicines.

 Ototoxicity resulting in inner ear damage is a leading cause of acquired hearing loss worldwide.
 About a billion people are at risk of avoidable hearing loss, according to the World Health Organization (WHO).
 This could be minimized or avoided by early testing of hearing functions in the preclinical phase.
 While the assessment of ototoxicity is well defined for drug candidates in the hearing field (i.e., required testing for drugs that are administered by the otic route and expected to reach the middle or inner ear during clinical use), ototoxicity testing is not required for the other therapeutic areas.
 Unfortunately, this has resulted in more than 200 ototoxic marketed medications.

 This course will provide an interactive learning opportunity to understand the key considerations for determining a drug candidate’s ototoxicity.
 Discussions will focus on four aspects of ototoxicity: (1) the burden of ototoxicity, the physiopathology of hearing loss, and current therapeutic strategies to treat deafness; (2) why, when, and how to perform preclinical ototoxicity studies; (3) regulatory perspectives; and (4) ototoxicity case studies.